tiffanyjc/focusOrderAnnotator/README.md

 I'll post the plugin share key soon. :)

-### Installing
+### Installing and building

-To get the TypeScript compiler working:
+To get the TypeScript compiler working and set up development to production:

 1. Download Visual Studio Code if you haven't already: https://code.visualstudio.com/.